German Elections: Social Democrats Win by Slim Margin, Angela Merkel's Party Second, Initial Results Find | World

-The Christian Democratic Union (CDU), Angela Merkel’s party, came in second, with 24.1% –1.6 percentage points less than the SPD.
+The Christian Democratic Union (CDU), Angela Merkel’s party, was second, with 24.1%, or 1.6 percentage points less than the SPD.

 Olaf Scholz, leader of the Social Democratic Party of Germany, as of September 27, 2021 — Photo: Hannibal Hanschke/Reuters